-In the Weird Luck Saga, there are a great many alternate realities or parallel universes, all different from one another in various ways and to various degrees.
+In the Weird Luck Saga, there are a great many alternate realities or parallel universes, all different from one another in various ways.
 The Weird Luck Saga mostly concerns the adventures of people who travel between these different realities (commonly referred to as “interdimensional” travel).
 This sort of travel is accomplished by various means (technology, magic, innate talent, bizarre accident).
 Sometimes such travel is intentional and sometimes it isn’t.

 If you exist in one universe, it’s likely that there are other versions of you in some other universes.
 These alternate versions of you are referred to as your cognates.
 The term is used as both a noun and an adjective: you can say, “She’s my cognate from Reality Z-182,” or you can say, “She and I are cognate.”
 If you travel interdimensionally, you might run into one or more of your cognates.

 It’s not just people who have cognates – any place or thing that exists in one reality can have cognate versions in other realities.
 One can speak of alternate versions of the planet Earth as being cognate, or alternate versions of any given planet, city, building, mountain, tree, or other location or object.
 In fact, the very rare person, place, or object that is unique in the multiverse and has no cognates anywhere is likely to possess some form of exceptional power just by virtue of that uniqueness.
 Note, however, that it’s not uncommon for cognate versions of a person, place, or thing to be quite different from one another.